TL-X-org/TL-V_Projects/README.md

 ## TL-VHDL/TL-C/TL-Clash/etc.

 TL-Verilog is a Verilog implementation of TL-X, and currently Verilog is the only target language for TL-X. This project would see through the vision of layering transaction-level support on other languages.
 TL-VHDL would help to broaden the reach of the technology.
-TL-C would connect transaction-level design with high-level synthesis.
+TL-C would connect transaction-level design with System-C and therefore high-level synthesis.
 And, TL-Clash would explore the integration of transaction-level modeling with a stronger type system among other language benefits.

 **Required skills**
   - Hardware modeling in TL-Verilog, VHDL, System-C, and/or [Clash](https://qbaylogic.com/).